<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 Before you dive into the demo, welcome your guests and confirm who is attending:

-“How many people will attend this demo?
-Great, what are your names, roles and involvement here?”
+"How many people will attend this demo?
+Great, what are your names, roles, and involvement here?"

-Confirm timeframe
+Confirm the timeframe

 "I know we booked from 3:30 to 4 today, but does anyone have any hard stops before then?"

 Confirm your meeting timeframe and ask if there are any hard stops beforehand.
-Even if you’ve booked between 3:30 and 4pm, your main stakeholder might have another meeting on the other side of town at 4pm, so they really have to leave at 3:50.
-You need to know this and adjust the agenda, otherwise they’ll leave halfway through your demo.
+Even if you've booked between 3:30 and 4 pm, your main stakeholder might have another meeting on the other side of town at 4 pm, so they really have to leave at 3:50.
+You need to know this and adjust the agenda; otherwise, they'll leave halfway through your demo.

 Discovery